 Viral gastroenteritis is common in children and adults.
 In most cases, the disease is not serious and will run its course in a few days.
 Call your licensed health care provider if you or a family member has vomiting or diarrhea that's not getting better, or if you have any signs of dehydration.

-- Symptoms of viral gastroenteritis are nausea, vomiting, and watery diarrhea.
+Symptoms of viral gastroenteritis include nausea, vomiting and watery diarrhea

-- This illness should run its course in a few days but may need medical attention of diarrhea or vomiting persists or if there are signs of dehydration.
+This disease should take its course in a few days, but may require medical attention if diarrhea or vomiting persists or there are signs of dehydration